keithasaurus/koda-validate/docs/index.rst

    >>> my_first_validator(0)
    Invalid(err_type=TypeErr(expected_type=<class 'str'>), ...)

-We can see that we get a result back -- no exceptions thrown -- for both valid and invalid data (note that we truncated the representation of the ``Invalid`` instance for brevity.)
+For both valid and invalid cases, we can see that we get a result back -- no exceptions thrown (note that we truncated the representation of the ``Invalid`` instance for brevity.)
 More info about errors can be found at :ref:`philosophy/errors:Errors`.

 Collections